There are certain circumstances when you must provide us with a letter of authority. This includes:

 If you work for an organisation that does not use these titles, someone with an equal position of responsibility can usually sign without providing a letter of authority.
 This can include titles such as:

 - Deputy Director

 There may be times when you must still submit a letter of authority.

 If you hold an appropriate position of responsibility for various companies in a group and they authorise you to sign on the group's behalf, you must list all company names in the letter.

 Contact us to discuss or if you have any questions.

 Prepare a letter of authority

 A letter of authority must:

-- Be on company letter head (if organisation)
+- be on a company letter head (if an organisation)